 10: Track and monitor all access to network resources and cardholder data.

 12: Maintain a policy that addresses information security for all personnel.

 Felix takes security seriously and underwent a rigorous auditing process conducted by a PCI Security Standards Council Qualified Security Assessor (QSA).
 Dara Security conducted the assessment, an award-winning security-focused company founded by leaders in the information security industry.
 Dara Security has worked with numerous retail organizations, e-Commerce sites, payment application software vendors, financial institutions, medical organizations, and many other businesses in compliance and risk management.

-For more information about the Felix technology, please fill out the form below and we will get back to you ASAP.
+For more information about the Felix technology, please reach out and we will get back to you ASAP.